dukeboard/kevoree-modeling-framework/README.md

 Model operators
 ===============

-Traces concepts
+Trace concept
 ---------------

 ### What is a trace?

-A trace is an atomic model modification.
-In short it define a change of a model element identified by a path.
-A trace is then the backup of an action which as been or will be done on a model.
-It is a low-level tool to interact with model.
-Trace is atomic and serializable, because of identified elements on a trace use KMF path.
-Due to that a trace can be extracted from a model and apply an a mirror of it remotely, because path contains the semantic of unique element identification.
-Here is the following kind of potential trace for KMF models.
+A trace is an atomic model modification/operation.
+It defines a change executed on a model element identified by a path.
+The atomicity of a trace makes it an ideal candidate to store an action realized or planned to be executed on a model.
+Traces are serializable thanks to the use of the KMF path to identify the model elements.
+A trace can be extracted from a model and applied on a remote mirror model, because the path contains the semantic of unique element identification.
+A trace has a type and here is the complete list of trace types.

 ```
 TraceType {